sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-01-env/btp-kyma-onb-01-env.md

 ## Prerequisites

-You need either a BTP Enterprise Account with unused Kyma entitlement, or a BTP Trial Account.
+You need either a BTP Enterprise Account with unused Kyma entitlement or a BTP Trial Account.

 ## Intro